FreddieHoy/THE-freds-coding-test/README.md

 ### MVP

 Student Selects a subject.
-- Filter all universities that do that subject.
-If there were many universities just take top 10 etc..
+- Filter all institution that do that subject.
+If there were many institution just take top 10 etc..
 - Order by student_rating (total students)
 - But give history and indication of incline / decline / steady (graph maybe?)
 For academic_papers, students_total, student_rating.

 - Could give a 'match' rating which included a better score for increasing student_rating and funding for example

+### The data

+On the FE side of things I'd want just an array of ordered results.

+On the BE side of things I'd want to create this array as cleanly as possible.
+Ie indexing into things etc.. not 10000 loops